Azure/fleet/docs/howtos/clusters.md

 > Important
 >
-> If you are using Azure Fleet Manager, the operations below **does not apply** to your fleet.
+> If you are using Azure Fleet Manager, the operations below **do not apply** to your fleet.
 > Refer to the [Azure documentation](https://azure.microsoft.com/en-us/products/kubernetes-fleet-manager)
 > for membership management instructions.